 Page 4428 Line 34

-In an HE SU PPDU and HE ER SU PPDU transmission, the transmitter first computes the number of bits left in the last OFDM symbol (s) based on Equation (27-60).
+In an HE SU PPDU and HE ER SU PPDU transmission, the transmitter first computes the number of bits left in the last OFDM symbol (non-STBC) or in the last two OFDM symbols (STBC) based on Equation (27-60).

 Page 4428 Line 52

-Based on NExcess, compute the initial number of symbol segments in the last OFDM symbol (s), initial pre-FEC padding factor value or ainit, as shown in Equation (27-61).
+Based on NExcess, compute the initial number of symbol segments in the last OFDM symbol (non-STBC) or in the last two OFDM symbols (STBC), initial pre-FEC padding factor value or ainit, as shown in Equation (27-61).

 Page 4429 Line 27

-Given the ainit values, the initial number of data bits per symbol and the initial number of coded bits per symbol in the last OFDM symbol (s) are defined in Equation (27-62).
+Given the ainit values, the initial number of data bits per symbol and the initial number of coded bits per symbol in the last OFDM symbol (non-STBC) or in the last two OFDM symbols (STBC) are defined in Equation (27-62).

 Page 4429 Line 58

-Among the pre-FEC padding bits, the MAC delivers a PSDU that fills the available octets in the Data field of the HE PPDU (see A-MPDU padding for HE PPDUs in 26.6.2.2 (A-MPDU padding in an HE SU PPDU, HE ER SU PPDU, and HE MU PPDU) and 26.6.2.3 (A-MPDU padding in an HE TB PPDU)), toward the desired initial pre-FEC padding boundary, represented by ainit value, in the last OFDM symbol (s).
+Among the pre-FEC padding bits, the MAC delivers a PSDU that fills the available octets in the Data field of the HE PPDU (see A-MPDU padding for HE PPDUs in 26.6.2.2 (A-MPDU padding in an HE SU PPDU, HE ER SU PPDU, and HE MU PPDU) and 26.6.2.3 (A-MPDU padding in an HE TB PPDU)), toward the desired initial pre-FEC padding boundary, represented by ainit value, in the last OFDM symbol (non-STBC) or in the last two OFDM symbols (STBC).